drbitboy/mws-test/README.md

 If there are more than one AP brushes enabled, modifying one should modify them all, but if the AP plot range is small enough, there will be a humorous display.
 I don't know why it doesn't turn into an infinite loop.

-Anyway, the main purpose of posting this is for someone who knows better to look at how we modify the brushes programmatically, when the OP brush is moved, or when one of the green 95% buttons are pressed.
+## Issues

+The biggest problem we have is that we have a hard-to-reproduce, intermittent problem:  sometimes, when the OP brush is moved, the DS brush apparently loses its callback (brushDs.observe(on_brushDs)), after which modifying the DS brush with the mouse fails to update the AP plots; however, the green 95% buttons do still move the AP plot range.

+## Miscellany

-It's synthetic data; the algorithm is in db_module.py.
+The data are synthetic; the algorithm is in db_module.py.

 The conversion from SCLK (spacecraft clock) to UTC and to Local Mean Solar Time (LMST) are also in db_module.py.
 Those algorithm are trimmed down versions approximating what we get from NAIF/SPICE (cf. http://naif.jpl.nasa.gov/pub/naif/INSIGHT/kernels/, specifically http://naif.jpl.nasa.gov/pub/naif/INSIGHT/kernels/sclk/insight_lmst_2016e09o_v1.tsc and http://naif.jpl.nasa.gov/pub/naif/INSIGHT/kernels/lsk/naif0012.tls ).